braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/teams.md

 {% multi_lang_include video.html id="UYjKrFcL9sQ" align="right" %}

-Teams can be set up across customer base location, language, and custom attributes so that members and non-members have different access to messaging features and customer data.
+Teams can be set up across customer base location, language, and custom attributes so that team members and non-team members have different access to messaging features and customer data.
 Team filters and tags can be assigned across various engagement tools.

 Teams are not available on all Braze contracts.
 If you'd like to access this feature, reach out to your Braze account manager or [contact us](mailto:success@braze.com) for a consultation.